celo-org/make-crypto-mobile-hackathon/AlloyX/Readme.md

 ## What it does

+We store the tokens we receive from the lending protocols in a vault and deploy an ERC20 token representing that vault.
+These vaults can contain any number of tokens that store an underlying asset value.
+We then create corresponding ERC20s on Celo and provide a mobile-first investment experience for Celo investors.

 ## How we built it

 We built our vault creation tool using React/ContractKit along with Truffle for contract deployment.
 Same goes for our investment portal.